Forge User and Developer Manual

 Z n (forge-checkout-worktree)

 This command creates and configures a new branch from a pull-request the same way forge-branch-pullreq does.
-Additionally it checks out the new branch using a new working tree.
+Additionally it checks out the new branch, using a new working tree.

 User Option: forge-checkout-worktree-read-directory-function